gradlab/lsarp_gwas/README.md

 #### get_mlst.py
 Summarizes MLST output from pipeline results for all samples.
 (Not currently used by GWAS pipeline)

+#### unitig_to_itol.py
+Makes an annotation file that can be dragged and dropped into ITOL showing the presence and absence of a specific unitig.

 ## Input Details